Using Environment Variables in Functions

 2. Setting an Environment Variable

-method to set or update an environment variable.
+Use await ctx.cloud.env().set("VARIABLE_NAME", "VALUE") to set or update an environment variable.
 This is an asynchronous operation.

-async def handler(context):
+async def handler(ctx):

 """